Chromatography: Gas chromatography

 Gas chromatography (GC), also sometimes known as gas-liquid chromatography, (GLC), is a separation technique in which the mobile phase is a gas.
 Gas chromatographic separation is always carried out in a column, which is typically "packed" or "capillary".
-Packed columns are the routine work horses of gas chromatography, being cheaper and easier to use and often giving adequate performance.
+Packed columns are the routine workhorses of gas chromatography, being cheaper and easier to use and often giving adequate performance.
 Capillary columns generally give far superior resolution and although more expensive are becoming widely used, especially for complex mixtures.
 Further, capillary columns can be split into three classes: porous layer open tubular (PLOT), wall-coated open tubular (WCOT) and support-coated open tubular (SCOT) columns.
 PLOT columns are unique in a way that the stationary phase is adsorbed to the column walls, while WCOT columns have a stationary phase that is chemically bonded to the walls.
 SCOT columns are in a way the combination of the two types mentioned in a way that they have support particles adhered to column walls, but those particles have liquid phase chemically bonded onto them.
 Both types of column are made from non-adsorbent and chemically inert materials.
 Stainless steel and glass are the usual materials for packed columns and quartz or fused silica for capillary columns.

 Gas chromatography is based on a partition equilibrium of analyte between a solid or viscous liquid stationary phase (often a liquid silicone-based material) and a mobile gas (most often helium).
 The stationary phase is adhered to the inside of a small-diameter (commonly 0.53 – 0.18mm inside diameter) glass or fused-silica tube (a capillary column) or a solid matrix inside a larger metal tube (a packed column).
 It is widely used in analytical chemistry; though the high temperatures used in GC make it unsuitable for high molecular weight biopolymers or proteins (heat denatures them), frequently encountered in biochemistry, it is well suited for use in the petrochemical, environmental monitoring and remediation, and industrial chemical fields.
 It is also used extensively in chemistry research.